swyxio/FSA-functional-query-language/README.md

 ## About

-The goal here is to build a JavaScript class called FQL that will be a pure JavaScript implementation of SQL.
-By working on this exercise, you will get a chance to explore how the inner workings of a database engine might work.
+The goal here is to build a JavaScript class called FQL that will be a pure JavaScript implementation of a (minimal) SQL-esque database management system and query language.
+By working on this exercise, you will get a chance to explore how the inner workings of a database engine can work.

 ## Getting started